Keir Starmer: Personal life

-Starmer met Victoria Alexander, then a solicitor, in the early 2000s, while he was a senior barrister with Doughty Street Chambers, when they were working on the same case.
-They became engaged in 2004 and married on 6 May 2007 at the Fennes Estate just north of Bocking, Essex.
+Starmer met Victoria Alexander, then a solicitor, in the early 2000s.
+At the time he was a senior barrister with Doughty Street Chambers, and they were working on the same case.
+They became engaged in 2004 and married on 6 May 2007 at the Fennes Estate near Bocking, Essex.
 The couple have two children: a son, who was born a year after their wedding, and a daughter, born two years later.
-Until moving in to Downing Street, the couple resided in Kentish Town, north London, where they own a townhouse.
+Prior to moving into Downing Street, the family lived in a townhouse in Kentish Town, north-west London.
+In 2026 two foreign nationals were convicted at the Old Bailey of conspiring to carry out arson on the property and on a vehicle connected to the Starmer family.
+The attack was allegedly orchestrated by a Russian-based network as part of a wider campaign of sabotage, vandalism and disinformation across Europe.

 Starmer is a pescatarian, and his wife is a vegetarian.
 They raised their children as vegetarians until they were 10 years old, at which point they were given the option of eating meat.
-In an interview during the 2024 general election campaign, Starmer said that his biggest fear about becoming prime minister was how it may impact on his children, due to their "difficult ages" and how it would be easier if they were younger or older.
-During the 2024 general election campaign, Starmer said in an interview that he would try to avoid working after 6 pm on Fridays in order to observe Shabbat dinners and spend time with his family.
+In an interview during the 2024 general election campaign, Starmer said that his biggest fear about becoming prime minister was how it might impact his children, due to their "difficult ages" and how it would be easier if they were younger or older.
+During the 2024 general election campaign, Starmer said in an interview that he would try to avoid working on Friday evenings in order to observe Shabbat dinners and spend time with his family.

-Starmer is an atheist, and has chosen to take a "solemn affirmation" (rather than an oath) of allegiance to the monarch.
-He has said that although he does not believe in God, he recognises the power of faith to bring people together and has been supportive in raising his children in the Jewish faith.
-He also accompanies his family to services at the Liberal Jewish Synagogue in North London.
+Starmer is an atheist and chose to take a "solemn affirmation" (rather than an oath) of allegiance to the monarch in 2022.
+He has said that although he does not believe in God, he recognises the power of faith to bring people together and has been supportive of raising his children in the Jewish faith.
+He regularly accompanies his family to services at the Liberal Jewish Synagogue in North London.
 Starmer is a keen footballer, having played for Homerton Academicals, a north London amateur team.
-He supports the Premier League football club Arsenal and was a season-ticket holder at the Emirates Stadium before becoming prime minister.
+He is a long-standing supporter of the Premier League football club Arsenal, holding a season-ticket at the Emirates Stadium.
+He takes his seat on match-days as a guest in the club's directors' box, which he says is due to security concerns as prime minister.

-Since September 2024, Starmer and his family have kept a Siberian cat, named Prince, at 10 Downing Street.
+From September 2024 until July 2026, Starmer and his family kept a Siberian cat, named Prince, at 10 Downing Street.

-On 26 December 2024, Starmer's brother Nick died, following a cancer diagnosis.
-Starmer issued a statement the following day, paying tribute to him.
+On 26 December 2024, Starmer's brother Nick died following a cancer diagnosis.
+Starmer issued a statement the next day paying tribute to him.